GNOME/gspell/docs/gspell.next.md

 ===========

 What would a gspell.next project look like?
 (Apart from porting to the latest major version of GTK).
 Note, I don't plan to work on it.
-Insert here elves, wisdom, rainbows, unicorns, …

 Expose more of the internals
 ----------------------------